 D. Hard to find; should find on under 10% of your trips.

 E. Very hard to find; may not be present at all at this time in some years, but has occurred often enough to form a pattern.

-We derived these codes by examining the database for reports of each species for each quarter-month of the year, using only what appeared to be (at least nearly) complete trip lists, rather than isolated sightings.
+We derived these codes by examining a database of reports to the old cincinnatibirds.com web site for reports of each species for each quarter-month of the year, using only what appeared to be (at least nearly) complete trip lists, rather than isolated sightings.
 For each quarter-month, we then computed the percentage of trips on which each species was found.
 The actual percentages which we found were much lower than the 90/50/10 percent categories, since many field trips did not go to the right habitat.
 For example, a field trip to the Oxbow in mid-March would not report any forest birds.

 Although there were some surprises, the results were about what we would have expected for most species.
 We made some minor adjustments to the codes where data were sparse, but for the most part the codes that you see here match our results quite closely.